What makes work…work?

-A series of tasks and projects that you have to do, regardless of whether you enjoy them or not.
+A series of tasks and projects that you have to do, whether you enjoy them or not.

-Extrinsic motivation.
-In other words, you receive compensation for the performance of those tasks. (as opposed to play, which you do because it is internally rewarding).
+Some kind of extrinsic motivation.
+In other words, you are compensated or rewarded by an external source for performing those tasks. (as opposed to play, which you do because it is internally rewarding).

-People need to feel like their contributions matter, that the tasks and projects they complete are part of something bigger than themselves.
+One big factor in employee engagement is finding meaning and purpose in work.
+People need to feel like their contributions matter, that the tasks they complete are part of something bigger than themselves.
 We want to see how our work connects with others, and how all the pieces make some difference in the world.

-In our BarometerXP Pressure Matrix, we define three categories of contributions.
-Every project, every meeting, every task should align with at least one of the following intents:
+In our BarometerXP Pressure Matrix, we define three categories that contribute to employee engagement.
+If you want your team members engaged in their work, every project, every meeting, every task should align with at least one of the following:

-What’s the overall purpose of the company or organization?
-Does the work directly affect the mission, vision, and values?
+The Why: What is the overall purpose of the company or organization?
+Does the work relate directly to mission, vision, and values?

-Not every task you perform will be exciting, or even directly align with your specific talents and interests.
-But if it connects with one of the three intents, at least it can be meaningful.
+Not every task you perform at work will be exciting, or even align strongly with your talents and interests.
+But if you can connect a task with the Why, the How, or the What of your company, it can still be meaningful.

-Using this lens, can you find new connections to your work?
+Using this approach, how can you find new meaning to your work?